TomStarkey/TomStarkey/README.md

 I have a *broad range of experience* in my career, starting as an activities instructor in sailing, windsurfing, climbing, and other outdoor activities.
 These roles have given me *experience and soft skills required for working in **educational and team settings***.

 🔭 I've previously worked in the Outdoor Education industry as an Instructor.
-I am now an Aspiring Software Engineer.
+Following this I worked as a Technical Clerk at Wood PLC, where I applied my programming skills to streamline administrative tasks and develop a data validation script.

-🌱 I’m currently learning Software Engineering Fundamentals with HyperionDev.
+🌱 I’m currently looking to progress my career in Administration, Data Management and Analysis, or Software Development.

+📝 Interesting fact about me: I recently spent a year travelling through tours, backpacking, and campervanning with my wife.
+My favourite places included Thailand, Peru, and Norway, and I really enjoyed getting into the history of all the places that I have been to.
+During this time I read Simon Sebag Montefiore's monstorous book "The World, A Family History" and the podcast series "Empires" and nerding out on niche history has become a passion of mine alongside programming.

 ## Languages and Technologies
 <div id="tech&lang">